pyvista/pyvista/docs/plotting/widgets.rst

 which can all be highly customized through the use of custom callback functions.

-Here we'll take a look a the various widgets, some helper methods that leverage those widgets to do common tasks, and demonstrate how to leverage the widgets for user defined tasks and processing routines.
+Here we'll take a look at the various widgets, some helper methods that leverage those widgets to do common tasks, and demonstrate how to leverage the widgets for user defined tasks and processing routines.

-The :class:`pyvista.BasePlotter` class inherits all of the widget methods in :class:`pyvista.WidgetHelper` so, all of the following methods are available from any PyVista plotter.
+The :class:`pyvista.BasePlotter` class inherits all of the widget methods in :class:`pyvista.WidgetHelper`, so all of the following methods are available from any PyVista plotter.

 .. rubric:: Attributes